 - Frenchtown Community Policing Coordinator: The Police Department has a civilian staff member assigned as the Community Policing Coordinator for the Frenchtown neighborhood.
 Please check out the dedicated page for the Frenchtown Community Policing Office to find out more.

 - Criminal Investigations Division (CID): CID is headed by a Detective Sergeant.
 There are 3 detectives in CID, and they investigate crimes against people, crimes against property, and financial crimes.
 CID is responsible for investigating all major crimes in the city and following up on reports taken by the patrol division.
 There is a detective on-call 24 hours a day to investigate any major crimes that occur at any time.

 - Maine Drug Enforcement Agency (MDEA): We have 2 officers assigned to MDEA, and they are tasked with investigating drug crimes in the city.
 MDEA works as a regional task force to target drug traffickers across the region and to reduce the supply of drugs in the area.

-- Evidence Technician (ET): The ET responds to crime scenes and process them for evidence.
+- Evidence Technician (ET): The ET responds to crime scenes and processes them for evidence.
 Examples of crime scene processing include photography, DNA, fingerprinting, footwear impression, and evidence collection.
 Westbrook PD is part of the Cumberland County Regional Crime Lab, which gives us access to many different evidence processing machines not normally available to municipal police agencies.
 Our ET is also responsible for the custody of any property seized by the department.